The Effect of Music on Plant Growth

-Retallack later replicated the experiment with rock music on a variety of plants.
+Retallack later replicated the experiment with rock music (like Led Zeppelin and Jimi Hendrix) on a variety of plants.
 She observed abnormal vertical growth and smaller leaves.
 She also observed the plants to have damage similar to that associated with excessive water uptake.
 In the experiment, marigolds died within two weeks.
 No matter which way they were turned, plants leaned away from the rock music source.
 These findings were documented in Retallack's 1973 book The Sound of Music and Plants.

-Plants that were exposed to country music have similar effect if it were subjected to no sound at all, showing no unusual growth reaction.
+Plants that are exposed to country music have the same reaction as those who are subjected to no sound at all, showing no unusual growth reaction.

-Surprisingly, jazz music appears to have a beneficial effect, producing better and more abundant growth.
-The science television show MythBusters did a similar experiment and concluded that plants reacted well to any type of music whether rock, country, jazz, or classical.
+According to some studies, jazz music appears to have a beneficial effect, producing better and more abundant growth.
+The science television show MythBusters did a similar experiment and concluded that plants reacted well to any type of music, whether rock, country, jazz, or classical.
 Their experiments however, were not thoroughly conducted and are highly debatable.

-These experiments confirmed that music does affect plant growth, but how it is possible?
-In what way does sound affect plant growth?
-To explain this, let us look at how we humans receive and hear sound.
+How could music affect plant growth if plants don't have ears?
+To explain how it may work, let us look at how we humans receive and hear sound.

 Sound is transmitted in the form of waves that travel through a medium, such as air or water.
 The waves cause the particles in this medium to vibrate.
 When you switch on your radio, the sound waves create vibrations in the air that cause your ear drum to vibrate.
 This pressure energy is converted into electrical energy for the brain to translate into what you understand as musical sounds.

-In a similar manner, the pressure from sound waves create vibrations that are picked up by plants.
-Plants do not "hear" the music.
-They feel the vibrations of the sound wave.
+In a similar manner, the pressure from sound waves create vibrations that could be picked up by plants.
+Plants would not "hear" the music, they would feel the vibrations of the sound wave.

 Protoplasm, the translucent living matter of which all animals and plant cells are composed, is in a state of perpetual movement.
-The vibrations picked up by the plant will speed up the protoplasmic movement in the cells.
-This stimulation then effects the system and may improve performance, such as the manufacture of nutrients that develop a stronger and better plant.
+The vibrations picked up by the plant might speed up the protoplasmic movement in the cells.
+This stimulation then could affect the system and improve performance, such as the manufacture of nutrients that develop a stronger and better plant.

 Different forms of music have different sound wave frequencies and varying degrees of pressure and vibration.
-Louder music, like rock, features greater pressure, which tend to have detrimental effect on plants.
+Louder music, like rock, features greater pressure, which some people think might have a detrimental effect on plants.
 Imagine the effect of strong wind on a plant compared to a mild breeze.

 The musical repertoire consisted of 2,473 pieces of classical baroque music.
-With this vast collection, they can play the music nonstop for 7.5 days without repeating.
+With this vast collection, they could play the music nonstop for 7.5 days without repeating.

-This project to wire the vineyard for musical sound started in 2001 as an ecological way to keep pests away.
+This project to wire the vineyard for musical sound started in 2001 as an attempt to keep pests away.
 However, when they saw better and improved plants and fruits, the project continued as a 'productivity tool'.